FNALLPC/lpc-scripts/README.md

 * To run other commands on the host node, use `call_host cmd`, where `cmd` is the command you want to run (with any arguments).
 * Nested containers are supported (the enable/disable status (see "Options" just below) is inherited from the top-level container and cannot be changed)

-Options:
+### Options

+The `export` lines below can be executed manually, placed in your `.bashrc` or `.bash_profile`, or placed in a file `~/.callhostrc` (automatically detected and sourced by `call_host.sh`).

-* Before sourcing the script in your `.bashrc` or `.bash_profile`, you can add this line to change the directory where the pipes will be created (the default is `~/nobackup/pipes`):
+* Before sourcing the script, you can use this line to change the directory where the pipes will be created:
     ```bash
     export CALL_HOST_DIR=your_dir
     ```
+    The default directory for cmslpc is `~/nobackup/pipes`, and for CMS connect / OSG is ``/scratch/`whoami`/pipes``.
 * If you want to run additional executables or functions automatically on the host node, you can add a line like this with a space-separated list (replace the example commands with the commands you want):
     ```bash
     export CALL_HOST_USERFNS="display gs"
     ```
-* If you want to disable this by default and only enable it on the fly, put this line in your `.bashrc` or `.bash_profile`:
+* If you want to disable this by default and only enable it on the fly, use the following syntax (which sets the variable value to `disable` only if it is currently unset, in order to facilitate temporary enabling):
     ```bash
     export CALL_HOST_STATUS=${CALL_HOST_STATUS:=disable}
     ```